joshua-mae/HoleHelper/README.md

 </br>
 This is a quick and easy setup guide to get this plugin running along with a demo and photos.

+**Only works with x64 Linux based systems because HOLE2 has only been developed for x64 Linux, x32 and macOS do not seem to be coming soon at any time.**

 ## Installation

 Install the plugin files by `git clone` or downloading the zip file.
 Keep in the mind where you installed the plugin.